Lilia Ann Abron

-Lilia Ann Abron (born March 8, 1945) is an entrepreneur and chemical engineer.
+Lilia Ann Abron (born March 8, 1945) is an American entrepreneur and chemical engineer.
 In 1972, Abron became the first African American woman to earn a PhD in chemical engineering.

-Early Life
+Early life

-Abron was born in Memphis, Tennessee,was the second of four daughters.
+Abron was born in Memphis, Tennessee, was the second of four daughters.
 She was born prematurely, at home, and had to be rushed to the hospital by her aunt in a cab, as ambulances were not available for African Americans at the time.

 Her parents were both educators who had attended LeMoyne College (now LeMoyne-Owen College).
 Her father, Ernest Buford Abron, had sustained an injury playing football in college, and was thus unable to serve during World War II.
 He worked as a Pullman porter and later was a teacher.
 Abron's mother, Bernice Wise Abron, was a typist from Arkansas.
 She typed briefs for Wiley Branton, the Little Rock Nine's defense attorney.

-Abron's parents were Baptists and she was baptized at the age of 9.
+Abron's parents were Baptists and she was baptized at the age of nine.
 She participated in Girl Scouts and in the junior choir at her church.

 Abron attended a public school and was placed in the school's math and science track.
 After graduating from Memphis High School, she decided to study medicine.